vlzjc/covid-report/README.md

 - Provide actionable insights on the pandemic’s trends, peak periods, and decline.

 - Deliver a fully functional dashboard

+## Scope

+- In-Scope:

+  - Collection of COVID-19 data, including cases, deaths, tests and vaccination rates.

+  - Data processing using Python, Excel, and MySQL for ETL (Extract, Transform, Load).

+  - Development of data visualizations using Tableau and Power BI.

+  - Deployment of a dashboard accessible to stakeholders.

+- Out-of-Scope

+  - Predictive modeling or forecasting of future pandemics.

+  - Integration with live or real-time data feeds.

+## Assumptions and Constraints

+- Assumptions:

+    - Data sources will provide reliable and complete COVID-19 datasets.

+    - The tools used (Python, Excel, MySQL, Tableau, Power BI) are sufficient for the project’s scope.

+    - Stakeholders will provide timely feedback during reviews.

+- Constraints:

+  - Limited budget for software licenses and infrastructure.

+  - Dependence on historical data completeness and accuracy.

+## Risk Overview

+1. Data Quality Risks: Incomplete or inconsistent datasets may affect analysis.

+* Mitigation: Use data validation techniques and reliable sources.

+2. Technical Risks: Challenges in integrating tools (e.g., MySQL to Tableau).

+* Mitigation: Conduct testing and ensure technical compatibility.
+Review available resources and workarounds

+3. Timeline Risks: Delays in data preparation or dashboard development.

+- Mitigation: Set buffer times and conduct regular progress reviews.

 ## Sources